Joint Tenants vs Common Tenants

 Helen and Harry are married and own their family home as joint tenants.
 The couple has three children.
 If, for example, Harry dies first, his share of the property passes to Helen.
 Harry cannot leave his share of the property to his children.

-Where a property owned as joint tenants is rent out.
-The income treated as arising in equal shares as all owners have an equal stake in the property.
+Where a property owned as joint tenants is rented out.
+The income is treated as arising in equal shares as all owners have an equal stake in the property.
 For spouses and civil partners, this is the default position.
-There is no possibility of making a Form 17 election as the property owned as joint tenants can only be own.
+There is no possibility of making a Form 17 election as the property owned as joint tenants can only be owned.

 What are Tenants in common?